IAMconsortium/pyam/profile/README.md

 ## Dependencies and usage

-The profiling module uses [pytest-monitor](https://pytest-monitor.readthedocs.io) package.
+This module uses the [pytest-monitor](https://pytest-monitor.readthedocs.io) package.

 ### Installation